gvwilson/thirdbit/src/fiction/iffy/outline.md

 -   Governor Stern Halley (minor antagonist): the second member of the triumvirate (never seen directly).
     -   Wants Antarctica to become a full state in the Common Republic of Australia.
     -   His assassination (supposedly by GS Rothera) triggers war between Aussies and Zillions.
--   Governor Stern Paddington (antagonist): the third member of the triumvirate.
-    -   Responsible for the Bharati fire and the death of GS Bharati.
-    -   Doesn't really care about Antarctica: wants what's in the Niobium base to win the war with the AIs.
-    -   Believes the Ecologists are AI dupes.
 -   Honesty (ally): youngest of three clones in Rothera, non-binary, and Iffy's love interest.
     -   Represents everything Iffy wants (a normal loving family).
     -   Is called up for military service and imprinted with Sandrine Kibbens,